 - Drag Sales to the Rows shelf.

 Bar charts are great because they’re simple.
 You simply compare data in different categories with vertical or horizontal bars.
 Bar charts create an easy-to-comprehend visual representation of key data.
 The size of the bar “columns” represents the data values.

 Building a Basic Bar Chart

 Ratios, proportions, and percentages are valuable data points.
 While not always the best option, pie charts are suitable for displaying this type of data when you only have a few values.
 Note that it’s difficult to compare angles with pie charts.
 We suggest using them with two to three categories at most in a single chart.
-You just divide the pie chart into “slices’ that represent each value as part of a whole.
+You divide the pie chart into “slices” that represent each value as part of a whole.

 Building a Basic Pie Chart

-- Choose Pie as the mark type in the drop-down menu.
+- Choose Pie as the mark type.

-- Drag Measure Names to color.
+- Drag Sales to angle.

-- Drag Measure Values to size.
+- Drag Country to Color.

 Building a Basic Map

 Here’s an example to create a regional division map like the one above.